Performing Page Restores

 Offline page restore

-SQL Server 2005 Standard, SQL Server 2005 Express Edition, and SQL Server 2005 Workgroup, and later versions, support only offline restore.
-SQL Server 2005 Enterprise Edition and later versions use offline restore if the database is already offline.
+SQL Server 2005 Standard Edition, SQL Server 2005 Express Edition, and SQL Server 2005 Workgroup Edition support only offline restore.
+SQL Server 2005 Enterprise Edition uses offline restore if the database is already offline.
 In an offline page restore, the database is offline while damaged pages are restored.
 At the end of the restore sequence, the database comes online.

 For the page restore to succeed, the restored pages must be recovered to a state consistent with the database.
 An unbroken chain of log backups must be applied to the last full or differential restore to bring the filegroup that contains the page forward to the current log file.